What is arthritis?

 Treatment of arthritis

-Drug treatment – includes Anti-Inflammatory agents, ranging from mild and familiar oral medication, such as aspirin, to powerful new medications, such as etanercept and infliximab.
+Drug treatment – includes Anti-Inflammatory agents, ranging from mild and familiar oral medication NSAID, such as ibuprofen, to powerful new medications, such as etanercept and infliximab.

-Immunosuppressive medicines (drugs that inhibit the immune system) may be prescribed in rheumatoid arthritis, especially when the activity of disease is moderate or severe.
+Immunosuppressive medicines (drugs that inhibit the immune system) like methotrexate may be prescribed in rheumatoid arthritis, especially when the activity of disease is moderate or severe.

 Uric acid- lowering agents are employed to treat gout.

-Corticosteroids – may be effective when injected in to the involved joints where only one or two joints are inflamed-a benefit that tends to be temporary, but sometimes is all the treatment that is needed.
+Corticosteroids – are injected in to the involved joints where only one or two joints are inflamed.
+Oral steroids are given for systemic arthritis.

 Surgical treatment – surgical treatments, carried out by orthopedic surgeons, are indicated to repair or reconstruct some damaged joints that are painful or causing disability because they are no longer mechanically functional.
-Progress in joint replacement technology applicable to large weight-bearing joints-hips and knees-has been dramatic over the past three decades, and highly satisfactory results are now commonplace.
+Progress in joint replacement technology applicable to large weight-bearing joints-hips and knees has been dramatic over the past three decades.
 In some cases, shoulder or elbow replacement can give good results as well.
-Wrist and ankle replacement are more problematic, but this technology is developing.
-Lesser procedures are also applicable in some cases.

 Homeopathic treatment of arthritis